“We should not be fixated on one emotion over another in pursuit of fulfillment,” says Dacher Keltner, the rock star researcher of Awe.

 “Depression is a major public health concern worldwide.
 But the good news is we’ve found that a healthy mood amongst friends is linked with a significantly reduced risk of developing and increased chance of recovering from depression.

 “Our results offer implications for improving adolescent mood.
 In particular, they suggest the hypothesis that encouraging friendship networks between adolescents could reduce both the incidence and prevalence of depression among teenagers.”

 The study, published in the journal Proceedings of the Royal Society, titled “Spreading of healthy mood in adolescent social networks,” concluded:

 Having sufficient friends with a healthy mood can halve the probability of developing, or double the probability of recovering from, depression over a 6–12-month period on an adolescent social network.

 9. Is There A Seat of Happiness In Our Brains?

-Christopher Bergland is a Guinness World Record holder for running 153.76-miles in 24 hours on a treadmill.
-He is also a three-time champion of the Triple Ironman that includes a 7.2-mile swim, a 336-mile biking, and a 78.6-mile run, done consecutively.
-He authored The Athlete’s Way: Sweat and the Biology of Bliss.
+Christopher Bergland is a Guinness World Record holder for running 153.76 miles in 24 hours on a treadmill.
+He is also a three-time champion of the Triple Ironman which includes a 7.2-mile swim, a 336-mile biking, and a 78.6-mile run, done consecutively.

 According to the study, our overall happiness is a combination of happy emotions and life satisfaction coming together in the precuneus.
 It is a region in the medial parietal lobe of the brain that becomes active when experiencing consciousness.